How toll free numbers actually disconnect, and what happens next

 Regular phone companies sell numbers from the spare pool to their customers.
 That is the official path: a customer asks for 1-800-PLUMBER, the carrier checks if it is spare, and if it is, the customer can have it.

-The problem: by the time a regular customer asks, the good numbers have usually already been grabbed by brokers.
-In the wholesale system, brokers operate Resp Org accounts of their own.
-So when a number drops at midnight Eastern, the broker's automated catcher is competing in the same race as every other Resp Org's catcher.
+The problem: by the time a regular customer asks, the good numbers have usually already been grabbed by vendors.
+In the wholesale system, vendors operate Resp Org accounts of their own.
+So when a number drops at midnight Eastern, the vendor's automated catcher is competing in the same race as every other Resp Org's catcher.
 The end customer is not even in the room.

-Brokers do not wait for an end customer to request a number.
-They watch the drops, grab anything they think someone will eventually want, and hold it indefinitely while marketing it for sale or rent.
-Over decades of churn, this is why most of the good toll free numbers have ended up with brokers.
-The end customer arrives too late by a fraction of a second.
+Vendors do not have to wait for an end customer to request a number.
+They watch the drops, grab anything they think someone will eventually want, and hold it indefinitely while marketing it or collecting misdials.
+Over decades of churn, this is why most of the good toll free numbers have ended up with vendors.
+Regular phone companies and customers have to wait for a number to be in spare status and then for someone to request it, so they cannot compete with Resp Orgs focused on grabbing anything valuable within seconds.

 What this site does

-We watch the disconnect window so customers do not have to be early-by-coincidence.
-The full inventory is here on this site:
+That is where we come in.
+We watch the disconnect window so customers do not have to wait until all the vendors have had first choice and then live with the leftovers.
+The full inventory of numbers in disconnect is here on this site:

 - Browse by category to see what is coming up in your industry